mparkcode/portfolio/README.md

 * The links on the portfolio segment are functioning.
 * Two of the four social media links link to the appropriate place.

+### Wireframing

+Wireframes were made using the pencil application and can be found in the wireframes folder

 ## Technologies Used
 * HTML
 * CSS